ipbl-oit-siit/image_recognition/drone_programming/README.md

 > [!NOTE]
 > ### Explanation
-> - **`from mylibs.my_av2 import VideoCapture`**: Imports the custom video capture class designed to decode drone camera streams with minimal delay.
+> - **`VideoCapture(video_source)`**: Dynamically initializes the stream container depending on the variable type.
+It accepts an integer for OpenCV webcam streaming, or a string for PTS-based accurate VFR video decoding via PyAV.

 ---